EddyVerbruggen/SSLCertificateChecker-PhoneGap-Plugin/README.md

 ## 4. Credits
-The iOS code was inspired by a closed-source, purely native certificate pinning implementation created by Rob Bosman.
+The iOS code was inspired by a closed-source, purely native certificate pinning implementation by Rob Bosman.

 ## 5. License